 Technology has certainly been advancing the past few years and one of those key examples have been the rise of smart home devices, which can help you with ordinary day-to-day help, finding things, giving information, and now apparently calling in the police to stop possible domestic violence.
+With the rising popularity of Smart Homes this may just add more to its appeal.

 On Sunday, July 2 in Tijeras, New Mexico, 15 miles east of Albuquerque, Eduardo Barros was house-sitting at a residence with his girlfriend and their daughter.
 Bernalillo County Sheriff Department’s spokesperson, Deputy Felicia Romero reported that later on in the night Barros and his girlfriend started arguing and as it went on their altercation became a physical one.